sultaniman/cheap-flights/README.md

   1. It is assumed that all external data sources will be available at all times,
   2. `departureDate` is always is correct and is treated as simple string,
   3. No complicated logic around guarantees present since this is not production grade solution,
-  4. No new endpoints will be added thus simple `Plug.Router` should suffice.
+  4. No new endpoints will be added thus simple `Plug.Router` should suffice,

 ## 🏃 Running